Information for professionals

 Ask yourself:

-1. Where were you when you had a cigarette or a puff?
+1. Where were you when you had a smoke or vape?

 2. What were you feeling?